[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 └─ 结束循环 → 输出最终结果

-Six-Stage Pipeline for Tool Execution
+The 6-Stage Pipeline of Tool Execution

 A production-grade Agent must have a strict tool execution process to ensure safety and reliability: